• Skip to primary navigation

 CU Population Center, University of Colorado, Boulder

-• Lori Hunter, Director
+• Sara Yeatman, Director

-CUPC brings together an interdisciplinary community of scholars, across three University of Colorado campuses, dedicated to research and training in population science with broad focus on health, migration and environmental demography.
-By providing administrative, technical and development support, CUPC facilitates collegial interaction and nourishes collaboration across several departments, institutes, and universities.
-An important aspect of the Center is a high level of collaboration between faculty and graduate students.
-Center affiliates explore demographic
+campuses, dedicated to research and training in population science with a broad focus on health disparities, reproductive health, migration, and environmental demography.
+By providing administrative, technical, and development support, CUPC nourishes collaboration and intellectual community across several groups, departments, institutes, and universities.
+CUPC is highly interdisciplinary and draws on scholars from sociology, geography, economics, anthropology, political

 Visit their website